-How to Convert APE to Apple Lossless (ALAC) for Mac and PC
+How to Convert a Lossless FLAC Music to MP3 File for Mac

 APE (Monkey's Audio) is known for its great lossless compression and preservation of perfect sound source.
 However, one annoying thing is that it is designed mainly for Windows operating system and thus it lacks support of Apple ecosystem.
 For Apple users, you can play AAC, MP3, WAV, ALAC (Apple Lossless) and AIFF audio tracks in your iPhones and iPads out-of-the-box but, you can't listen to APE lossless music files by default.